Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 If you have existing infrastructure and systems that require legacy communication protocols, such as SOAP, then you can expose your business services via WCF.

 :::warning
 WCF is a legacy communication framework that is available only on .NET Framework.
-Apparently, there are no plans by Microsoft to make it available on .NET 6 and ASP.NET Core, so you should use it only if this is required by your legacy systems.
+For .NET Core and up you can use [CoreWCF](https://github.com/CoreWCF/CoreWCF), but it's recommended to be used primarily [for modernization of your legacy systems.](https://devblogs.microsoft.com/dotnet/corewcf-v1-released/#who-should-use-corewcf)
 :::

 :::tip